cjr03/Hewlett-Packard-Software-Engineering/README.md

 ![Java](https://img.shields.io/badge/Java-orange)
 ![Greenlake Cloud](https://img.shields.io/badge/GreenLake_Cloud-green)

-This repository contains my completed work for the **Hewlett Packard Enterprise (HPE) Software Engineering Job Simulation** on Forage.
+This repository contains my completed work for Hewlett Packard Software Engineer Training.
 The project focuses on building and testing a **RESTful Employee Management web service** with Java Spring Boot, along with a proposal for deployment on the **HPE GreenLake private cloud platform**.

 ---